aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

-## Token Response
+## Device Session {#device-session}

 In addition to the parameters defined in Section 5.1 of OAuth 2.0
-{{RFC6749}}, the following additional parameters are specified for any grant type defined by or extended from this specification.
+{{RFC6749}}, the following additional parameters are specified for the token response for any grant type defined by or extended from this specification.

 "device_session":
 : OPTIONAL.
 The device session contains relevant data to the device and the current user authenticated with the device.

 The device session is completely opaque to the client, and as such the AS MUST adequately protect the value such as using a JWE if the AS is not maintaining state on the backend.

-The device session can be used by the client on a subsequent authorization initiation request, described in {{authorization-initiation}}.
+The device session can be used by the client on a subsequent authorization initiation request, described in {{authorization-initiation}}, or in an authorization challenge request, described in {{authorization-challenge}}.

-# Authorization Initiation Request {#authorization-initiation}

-A client may wish to initiate an authorization flow by first prompting the user for their user identifier or other account information.
-The authorization initiation endpoint is a new endpoint to collect this login hint and direct the client with the next steps, whether that is to do an MFA flow, or perform an OAuth redirect-based flow.

-## Authorization Request

-The client makes a request to the authorization initiation endpoint by adding the following parameters using the "application/x-www-form-urlencoded" format with a character encoding of UTF-8 in the HTTP request body:

-"login_hint":
-: OPTIONAL.
-If the client has collected the user's username, email, phone number or other identifier, it can provide this in the request.

-"password":
-: OPTIONAL.
-If the client has collected the user's password, it can provide it at this stage.

-"scope":
-: OPTIONAL.
-The OAuth scope defined in {{RFC6749}}.

-For example:

-    POST /initiate HTTP/1.1
-    Host: server.example.com
-    Authorization: Basic czZCaGRSa3F0MzpnWDFmQmF0M2JW
-    Content-Type: application/x-www-form-urlencoded

-    login_hint=%2B1%20%28310%29%20123-4567&scope=profile

-## Authorization Response

-The authorization server responds with one of the authorization challenge responses defined in {{authorization-challenge-response}}.

-For example:

-    HTTP/1.1 200 OK
-    Content-Type: application/json;charset=UTF-8
-    Cache-Control: no-store

-    {
-      "oob_code":"GmRhmhcxhwAzkoEqiMEg_DnyEysNkuNhszIySk9eS",
-      "binding_method":"prompt",
-      "expires_in":300,
-      "interval":5
-    }